Is There a Food Card for Seniors?

 Supplemental Nutrition Assistance Program (SNAP)

-The Supplemental Nutrition Assistance Program (SNAP) is a federally funded food assistance program that helps low and no-income families and individuals purchase food.
+The Supplemental Nutrition Assistance Program (SNAP), commonly known as food stamps, is a federally funded food assistance program that helps low and no-income families and individuals purchase food.
 Older adults who qualify can use the program to purchase healthy food, such as bread, dairy, fish, meat, vegetables, and fruit.

 Once eligibility is determined, the state will issue benefits through a food card for seniors that you can use at authorized grocery stores.
-Maximum monthly benefits depend on the number of people in the household.
-For example, for a single person, the maximum allotment is $291/month.
+Monthly benefits vary by household size.

 The Commodity Supplemental Food Program (CSFP)

-The Commodity Supplemental Food Program (CSFP) is a senior food box program.
-The program helps older adults get access to nutritious food, such as cheese, meat, vegetables, and fruit, to maintain good health.
+The Commodity Supplemental Food Program (CSFP) is a senior food box program that helps older adults get access to nutritious food.
+These boxes include items like cheese, meat, vegetables, and fruit, to support overall well-being.

-These packages help participants manage or avoid mental and physical health conditions that are often associated with nutrition deficiencies and food insecurity.
+These food boxes support participants to manage or avoid mental and physical health conditions that are often associated with nutrition deficiencies and food insecurity.

 Medicare Food Assistance